 Mid-America College of Funeral Service Bookstore is a central hub for College memorabilia and student academic success.
-The College provides all hardback textbooks to students who are on campus and eBooks/hardback textbooks to distant learners - at no cost to the student!
+The College provides all hardback textbooks to students who are on campus and eBooks/hardback textbooks to distant learners.
 The bookstore provides all the textbooks and many class supplies.
 But we're more than just books, with the College's merchandise, gifts, logo apparel, school supplies, snacks and more there's something for everyone.
 As a proponent of academic endeavors on-campus, we play a critical role to our faculty and staff as well.
 Faculty can special order supplement material for their course.
-Those students that are online, the College will mail any book store purchase.
+Those students that are online, the College will mail any bookstore purchase.

-Please contact the front office at (812) 288-8878 with any questions regarding our Book Store Services
+Please contact the front office at (812) 288-8878 with any questions regarding our Book Store Services.